 - Window Capture: Capture any window running on your local system.

 - Zoom Caller: Add a Zoom caller into your scene.

 To add a source to your scene, firstly select the scene you would like to add the source, then click the icon within the Sources window.

-Within the Sources drop-down, select the source type you would like to add, then click Add Source.
+Within the Sources drop-down, select or search for the source type you would like to add, then click Add Source.